frogologist/frogologist.github.io/collections/_kb/totara-moodle-web-services.md

 This function allows the external system to query the LMS about users by field, including the Moodle or Totara user id, email address, username and external ID number.

 The capability [moodle/user:viewalldetails](https://docs.moodle.org/38/en/Capabilities/moodle/user:viewalldetails) is required to query the LMS by `username` or `idnumber` but not by `email` or `id`.
-This is not indicated in the documentation but comes up in bug reports such as [MDL-42639](https://tracker.moodle.org/browse/MDL-42639) and [MDL-50639](https://tracker.moodle.org/browse/MDL-50639).
+It’s not indicated in the documentation but comes up in bug reports such as [MDL-42639](https://tracker.moodle.org/browse/MDL-42639) and [MDL-50639](https://tracker.moodle.org/browse/MDL-50639).

 The LMS does not return a permissions error when the web service user lacks this capability.
 I have pondered whether to report this issue via [[https://tracker.moodle.org/secure/Dashboard.jspa|Moodle Tracker]].